Northern California offers scores of places that you can go to for a two- or three-day getaway.

 Go north through Napa Valley, and you'll be in Lake County, one of California's undiscovered destinations.
 You'll find one of the largest lakes in California there, and some exciting, up-and-coming wineries, too.

-Going north on I-5 will take you Mount Shasta and Lake Shasta, which I call Shasta Country.
+Going north on Interstate Highway 5 will take you to Mount Shasta and Lake Shasta, which I call Shasta Country.
 The scenery in the area is spectacular.

 Also in the area is Lassen Volcanic Park, home of a smoldering landscape created by a volcano that last erupted in 1915.

-Some people may say that a four-hour drive south from San Francisco takes you too far, out of "northern" California in southern, but if you're just looking for a nice place to get away, who cares what the geographical purists think?
+Some people may say that a four-hour drive south from San Francisco takes you too far, out of "northern" California in southern, but if you're simply looking for a place to get away, who cares what the geographical purists think?